How I Learned to Navigate Work and Everyday Life in Vietnamese Culture

 From pastry chef in the Midwest to English teacher in Vietnam, Sarah gives us a glimpse of what it is like working in a culture that is drastically different from her own.
 Another story from our Working Abroad collection, tune in as she recounts her adventure riding motorbikes to being a respected worker in a socialist society.
-At the very least, step into the illustrative world of Vietnamese life.
+At the very least, step into the rich world of Vietnamese culture.

 1) What made you decide to leave home and work in Haiphong, Vietnam?

 I thought it would be a good idea to go someplace where I could challenge myself and really push myself out of the box.

 2) What was the most surprising thing about Vietnam?